michel-slm/minikanren-scala/docs/presentation.rst

 first exposed to procedural, then object-oriented, then functional languages\ [*]_.

 ..
-[Colmerauer92] *The birth of Prolog*, Colmerauer and Russell, 1992
+[Colmerauer92] *The birth of Prolog*, Colmerauer and Roussel, 1992

-.. class:: incremental

 .. [*] If they are (un)lucky, functional comes first